AdityaAmman/honeywell/README.md

 - Graceful degradation for missing dependencies
 - User-friendly error messaging

-## Performance Considerations

-### Video Processing
-- Frame skipping for performance optimization
-- Progressive analysis with real-time feedback
-- Memory management for large files

-### Real-time Updates
-- Efficient state management
-- Minimal computational overhead
-- Responsive user interface updates

-## Limitations and Requirements
+## Requirements

 ### System Requirements
 - Python 3.7+ with Streamlit framework
 - OpenCV for video processing
 - Sufficient system memory for video analysis

-### Functional Limitations
-- YOLO integration optional but recommended
-- Video format support limited to common types
-- Real-time processing depends on system performance

-This surveillance dashboard provides a comprehensive solution for security monitoring with advanced AI analysis capabilities, user-friendly interface, and extensive customization options.
+This surveillance dashboard provides a comprehensive solution for security monitoring with advanced AI analysis capabilities, user-friendly interface and extensive customization options for all types of scenarios.